 Food and wine pairings

-Perfect with poached eggs, a charcuterie board, or the traditional Sunday roast chicken and potatoes...
+Perfect with eggs in red wine sauce, a charcuterie platter, or the traditional Sunday chicken and potatoes...

 Guide Hachette des vins